Presidents, Vice Presidents, and First Ladies of the United States

-The President of the United States is the head of state of the U.S., the chief executive of the federal government, and Commander-in-Chief of the armed forces.
-The United States was the first nation to create the office of President as the head of state in a modern republic.
+The president of the United States is the head of state of the U.S., the chief executive of the federal government, and Commander-in-Chief of the armed forces.
+The United States was the first nation to create the office of president as the head of state in a modern republic.

-The President must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for 14 years.
+According to Article II of the U.S. Constitution, the president must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for 14 years.

 State of the Union Address

 The U.S. Constitution requires the president to give Congress a State of the Union, which is a report that addresses a president's legislative proposals and other plans for the country.
 There is no requirement stating what form or how often the report occurs; however, it normally occurs annually in the last week of January.

 The president does not have a public direct telephone number.
 You can contact the White House by submitting your comments or questions online.

 The vice president of the United States of America is the president of the Senate, and takes over the role of president if the president is unable to perform his or her duties.
 The vice president will become president if: